Kamen Rider W Returns: Kamen Rider Eternal

-Hidari and Philip encounter Mina, who possesses psychic powers and seeks to avenge Katsumi Daido, a terrorist who nearly destroyed Fuuto before Hidari and Philip stopped him.
-After restraining her, the pair demand answers, but are caught off-guard when the woman reveals she knew Daido as a hero before recounting his story.

-Years prior, following Daido being in a fatal car crash, his mother and Foundation X scientist Maria revives him as an undead Necro-Over.
+Years prior, following a fatal car crash, Foundation X scientist Maria revives her son Katsumi Daido as an undead Necro-Over.
 Despite the experiment being a success, Foundation X abandons the Daidos and the Necro-Over project in favor of the Museum's Gaia Memories.
 Swearing revenge, Daido goes on to form the mercenary group NEVER and recruits expert marksman Ken Ashihara, former Yakuza subordinate Kyosui Izumi, strongman Gozo Domoto, and serial criminal Reika Hanehara after turning them into Necro-Overs.

-Sometime later, NEVER heads into a Southeast Asian country to kill the leader of a terrorist cell, only to learn Mina beat them to it.
+Sometime later, NEVER heads into a Southeast Asian country to kill the leader of a terrorist cell, only to learn a Quark named Mina beat them to it.
 She overpowers the mercenaries, but Daido defeats her and spares her upon learning she was forced to fight.
 Following introductions, Mina's fellow Quarks Lloyd and Shion arrive to take her back to their leader, Doctor Prospect of Foundation X. Daido and Hanehara attempt to stop the Quarks, but are stopped by Jun Kazu.
 Daido finds himself inexplicably attracted to Kazu's Eternal Gaia Memory, negating the latter's Rider powers.
-In response, Kazu uses his own psychic powers to subdue Daido and Hanehara while Mina surrenders.
+In response, Kazu uses his psychic powers to subdue Daido and Hanehara while Mina surrenders.